dfinity/portal/docs/references/ic-interface-spec.md

 ### Interface overview

-The following interface description, in [Candid syntax](https://github.com/dfinity/candid/blob/master/spec/Candid.md), describes the available functionality.
-You can also [download the file](_attachments/ic.did).
+The [interface description](_attachments/ic.did), in [Candid syntax](https://github.com/dfinity/candid/blob/master/spec/Candid.md), describes the available functionality.

 The binary encoding of arguments and results are as per Candid specification.